Who We Are

 To ensure that all Black Californians, regardless of their education, socio-economic class, zip code, sexual orientation, gender identity, homelessness, or immigration status have access to high quality and equitable primary and behavioral healthcare, and avoid unnecessarily succumbing to disease.

-To support research and educational efforts that document the underlying factors that determine the health status of Africans and inform policy initiatives to reduce disparities.
+To support research and educational efforts that document the underlying factors that determine the health status of Black Californians and inform policy initiatives to reduce disparities.

-- To provide a structure for coordinated efforts to improve the health status of Africans in California.
+- To provide a structure for coordinated efforts to improve the health status of Black Californians.

-- To establish partnerships with and mobilize support for the work of community and other statewide African health organizations.
+- To establish partnerships with and mobilize support for the work of the community and other statewide health organizations serving Black Californians.

-- To increase African participation in policy making at all levels within the health industry and the public sector.
+- To increase participation of Black Californians in policy making at all levels within the health industry and the public sector.

 - To build strong and mutually supportive relationships with other ethnic advocacy organizations, community groups, public agencies, civic and community leaders and public officials committed to improving the health of all Californians.

-- To serve as a resource on health policies and related issues for organizations working to improve the health of Africans.
+- To serve as a resource on health policies and related issues for organizations working to improve the health of Black Californians.